andrasq/node-qprintf/Readme.md

 ## Todo

 - support js-only operation without losing 100% test coverage
-- implement %n taking a callback instead of an `int*`
 - factor out the low-level formatting into a separate file